pankajparashar/canidev.tools/README.md

  1. Inspect the element > Look for ".cls" button in the Styles pane next to the Filter field.
 2. Click the button and search for the existing class names to add to the element.
 ## 3. Add conditional breakpoint
- Can I set breakpoint based on a condition?
+ Can I set a conditional breakpoint while debugging code?
 - [Chrome](https://canidev.tools/add-conditional-breakpoint/chrome)
  1. In **Sources**, right click the line number and select "Add a conditional breakpoint..."
 2. Input the conditional expression on which the execution should pause, and press `Enter`.